GoogleCloudPlatform/Open_Data_QnA/infra/README.md

     * If you encounter this error, you can try replacing the above command with `export PATH="$PATH:$(python3 -m site --user-base)/bin"`.
 This command is specifically designed to return the path to the user-specific site-packages directory and add to PATH temporarily.
     * If the above step also fails, you will need to manually find the PATH where pipx is installed.
 Once you know the location, just replace `export PATH="$PATH:$(python3 -c "import sysconfig; print(sysconfig.get_paths()['scripts'])")"` inside [install-dependencies.sh](./scripts/install-dependencies.sh) with `export PATH="$PATH:/path/to/pipx/directory"`.
 Replace /path/to/pipx/directory with the actual path you found.

-1. `poetry: command not found` -
+1. `poetry: command not found`
     * This error will be caused by execution of [install-dependencies.sh](./scripts/install-dependencies.sh) file.
     * The error indicates that even though you've installed poetry, your shell isn't aware of its location.
 This usually means the directory where pipx is installed hasn't been added to your system's PATH environment variable.
     * Although we have ensured that poetry will automatically get added to PATH via commands `pipx ensurepath` and `source ~/.bashrc`, if the script still fails with this error, you need to find the path where poetry is installed manually and add to ~/.bashrc file and source it before re-running the script again.

-1. Cloudsql connection failure
+1. `aiohttp.client_exceptions.ClientConnectorCertificateError`
     * `aiohttp.client_exceptions.ClientConnectorCertificateError: Cannot connect to host sqladmin.googleapis.com:443 ssl:True [SSLCertVerificationError: (1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1006)')]`
     * SSL/TLS and Certificates: Secure connections over the internet (HTTPS) rely on SSL/TLS protocols.
 These protocols use digital certificates to verify the identity of the server you're connecting to.
 Your system needs a set of trusted root certificates to validate these server certificates.
     * Missing Root Certificates: If your system lacks the necessary root certificates or they are outdated, it can't establish trust with the server, leading to the CERTIFICATE_VERIFY_FAILED error.